Updated: October 6, 2023

 Online Programs are Often More Affordable

 Online programs are usually less expensive than on-campus classes since online students don’t need to be provided with the same type of resources as traditional students need.
 Taking online classes means you don’t need to worry about paying any student amenity fees or about getting expensive on-campus parking passes.
+Although you won’t be paying for those extra amenities, you’ll still have excellent student support through the resources UTSA Online provides for its students.

 Choosing between Online and In-Person Learning

-The choice between taking an online class or sitting in a traditional classroom is not an easy one, even after reviewing the pros and cons of both.
+The choice between taking an online class or sitting in a traditional classroom may not be an easy one, even after reviewing the pros and cons of both.
 Ultimately, it will depend on the flexibility that you need and the financial options that you have.
 Another important fact to consider is the time you have available for school.
 If you have a busy lifestyle, then an online program will allow you to obtain your degree at a pace that works with the other aspects of your life.

 UTSA Online has a professional team of enrollment counselors available to help you figure out if obtaining an online degree is the best option for you.
 If you have any questions, you can contact them by phone at 210-458-4000 or via email at firstname.lastname@example.org.Connect with our Enrollment Counselors